 Among all the vegetarian dishes available in restaurants, Paneer has a huge fan base.
 Even if a non-vegetarian looks for vegetarian options in a restaurant, his/her first choice will be Paneer.
 Why would anyone not like Paneer?
 It is firm yet soft, creamy, tastes delicious if cooked in gravy or deep-fried.

 Paneer is favorite of all age groups.
 Apart from being tasty, it is also one of the best sources of veg protein and calcium.

 What is restaurant-style?

-Ingredients used at home and restaurants are almost the same.
-But the difference in taste is because of Chef’s imaginations and cooking method.
+Ingredients used at home and in restaurants are almost the same.
+But the difference in taste is because of Chef’s imagination and cooking method.

 Restaurant-style usually refers to dishes that have a thick, creamy, and smooth gravy.
 The secret to the consistency of gravy is the use of cashews, cream, or coconut depending on the type of dish.